International Medieval Congress 2018 Call for Papers

-If you would like to apply for an IMC bursary for the IMC 2018, to help with the cost of the Registration and Programming Fee, accommodation and meals at the IMC, please complete the online Bursary Application Form when it becomes available by 31 May 2017.
+If you would like to apply for an IMC bursary for the IMC 2018, to help with the cost of the Registration and Programming Fee, accommodation and meals at the IMC, please complete the online Bursary Application Form below.
 You should submit your Bursary application at the same time as your paper or session proposal.

 Call for Papers/Sessions - International Medieval Congress 2018

 The IMC provides an interdisciplinary forum for the discussion of all aspects of Medieval Studies.
 Paper and session proposals on any topic related to the Middle Ages are welcome, while every year the IMC also chooses a special thematic focus.
 In 2018 - the year of the 25th IMC - this is ‘Memory’.